alexdragnea/spring-cloud-microservices/README.md

 - Naming convention
 - Layer Dependency Rules Tes

-Archunit is managed by JUnit runner, if architectural tests are failing, the whole build goal will fail.
+Archunit is managed by JUnit runner, if architectural tests are failing, the whole test goal will fail.

 ### Jakarta Validation Api